Shop Now

 Seeing a streak of red in the stool may appear at times, which as said earlier, could be a sign of bleeding in the lower gastrointestinal tract.
 If you see one streak, it might be that your dog had difficulty in passing the stool.
 If you see more than one streak, it is more likely an internal problem, so they should be checked over by a vet.

-Content Of Dog Poo
+Content of Dog Poo

 a cavalier pup gnaws on a treat whilst laid on green grass